Job Duties and Responsibilities of Social Workers

 You can click on the college logo to request more information about any particular degree program.

-Walden University — If you are interested in an online Social Work degree, Walden University has a several programs exploring the various fields of Social including addictions and sustance abuse, disaster and crisis, family matters, and Social Work administration.
+Walden University — If you are interested in an online Social Work degree, Walden University has a several programs exploring the various fields of Social including medical social work, crisis and trauma, family matters, and working with military personnel and families.
 These programs are all doctoral degrees, require candidates to hold at least a master's and sometimes requiring experience in the field.

 University of New England — The Master of Social Work at the University of New England has an online option that offers comprehensive curriculum presented by compassionate, experienced faculty with the expertise and real-world knowledge to help you succeed.
 Courses include: Human Behavior in the Social Environment, Social Work Research I and II, and Social Welfare Policy and Programs.